Reporting Sexual Misconduct & Getting Support

 Sexual Harassment and Sexual Misconduct Support and Resource Guide

-A reference for students and employees who may have witnessed, experienced or been involved in sexual harassment or sexual misconduct.
-Click here for a printable version of this guide - CARE Brochure.
+This page serves as a reference for students and employees who may have witnessed, experienced or been involved in sexual harassment or sexual misconduct.
+It contains the same information as listed in the University's Campus Awareness and Response and Education (CARE) brochure.

 Sexual Harassment and Sexual Misconduct Reporting Information, Support and Resources